 Step 1: Convert PCAP file to CSV

-UPDATE: Gigasheet now supports raw PCAP file analysis!
-Upload a big PCAP and Gigasheet will extract some standard fields from it into a clean sheet.
+Try It: Gigasheet supports raw PCAP file viewing and analysis!
+Upload a big PCAP and Gigasheet will extract fields from it into a clean spreadsheet.

 The Tshark commands below read the gigasheet.pcap file and extract the packet number, timestamp, source and destination IP addresses, protocol, length, and other OSI-Layer 7 information to the gigasheet-csv.csv file.